 There are a series of key intersections that require upgrade, including the Berkshire Road / Dundas Road / Milner Road intersection which is designed to be a reconfigured 4-lane, 4-way roundabout with capability for RAV 7 vehicles.
 The intersection of Milner Road and Sultana Road West is of high importance to the overall form and function of the Residential and TOD / Activity Centre Precincts because it forms the boundary between the industrial land-uses to the south and the urban land-uses to the north.
 This intersection is designed to accommodate left and right turn manoeuvres for RAV 4 vehicles.
-Additional key upgrades include the intersection of Maida Vale Road and Milner Road, which will need to be upgraded to a roundabout featuring a mixture of 2 and 4 lane approaches and the on-off ramps for Roe Highway / Maida Vale Road which will be reconfigured as roundabouts.
+Additional key upgrades include the intersection of Maida Vale Road and Milner Road, which will need to be upgraded to a roundabout featuring a mixture of 2 and 4 lane approaches, the construction of a roundabout at the intersection of the TOD Connector and Brae Road and the on-off ramps for Roe Highway / Maida Vale Road which will be reconfigured as roundabouts.